Faateh01/Computer-Science-Project-FYP/README.md

 An ethical disclaimer reminding users it's not a medical diagnosis

 3. Results Page (/results/)
-Shows the full performance evaluation of both models with metric bars, numbers, and colour-coded confusion matrices so you can see exactly how reliable each model is.
+Shows the full performance evaluation of both models with metric bars, numbers and colour-coded confusion matrices so you can see exactly how reliable each model is.
 4. About Page (/about/)
 Explains what the project does, how it was built step by step, the tech stack used, and project info (module, dataset, records, features).